jdillard/personal-site/source/_trips/2022-03-12-table-mountain-circumnav.md

 ![Traversing the South side of Table Mountain](/assets/images/trips/table-mountain-south-traverse.jpg "Traversing the South side of Table Mountain"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Traversing the South side of Table Mountain with Video Peak on the left and Mount Baker in the background.</i></small>

 The wind was coming in pretty strong out of the West, with the sun coming in and out throughout the day.
-Koma Kulshan was showing off with whispy strands of cirrus clouds waving off of its summit.
+Koma Kulshan was showing off with wispy strands of cirrus clouds waving off of its summit.
 As we got closer to Ptarmigan Pass we were eyeing potential lines on [Video Peak](/trips/north-face-video-peak.html) and making plans to return for it.